cncf/tag-security/publications/authoring-guidelines.md

 ### 7. Review and Revision

-- **Peer Review**: Submit the document for peer review by knowledgeable individuals within the consortium.
+- **Peer Review**: Submit the document for peer review by knowledgeable individuals within the community.
+Specifically, documents should be posted to the #tag-security channel for feedback.
 Incorporate feedback and revisions as needed.
 - **Proofreading**: Conduct thorough proofreading to eliminate grammatical, typographical, and formatting errors.

 ### 8. Formatting and Presentation